lh3/longdust/README.md

 Longdust identifies long STRs, VNTRs, satellite DNA and other low-complexity regions (LCRs) in a genome.
 In comparison to [SDUST][sdust] which use 3-mers in 64bp windows to find short LCRs, longdust by default uses 7-mers in 5kb windows and can find centromeric repeats and VNTRs with long repeat units.
-It uses a different algorithm as SDUST is impractical given long windows.
+It uses an algorithm different from SDUST as SDUST is impractical given long windows.

-Longdust also overlaps with tandem repeat finders (e.g. [TRF][trf] and [ULTRA][ultra]) in functionality.
-Nonetheless, it misses tandem repeats with two or three copies but finds regions without clear tandem structure.
-It also identifies high-order repeats (HORs) with kb-long repeat units.
+Longdust also overlaps with tandem repeat finders (e.g. [TRF][trf], [TANTAN][tantan] and [ULTRA][ultra]) in functionality.
+Nonetheless, it misses tandem repeats with two or three copies but intead finds regions without clear tandem structure.
+Longdust complements TRF etc to some extent.

-In general, longdust does not replace SDUST or tandem repeat finders.
-It has a different focus that other methods are not optmized for.
+## Comparison to other tools

+Longdust finds 280.4Mb of LCRs from the T2T-CHM13 analysis set.
+228.4Mb of them overlap with satellites (plus ~5Mb flanking) annotated by the T2T consortium, 33.1Mb of the remainder (52.0Mb) with TRF (2 7 7 80 10 50 500 -l12), 14.7Mb of
+the rest (18.9Mb) with SDUST (-t30).
+Only 4.1Mb is left.

+In comparison, TRF finds 244.0Mb of TRs with four or more copies.
+98.1% of them are identified by longdust as well.
+On the contrary, of 30.6Mb of TRs with less than four copies, only 15.7% overlap with longdust LCRs.
+Longdust is not tuned for TRs with low copy numbers by default.
+With 349Mb, TANTAN (-w500 -s.85) finds the most TRs.
+70.0Mb of them do not overlap with the union of T2T satellite, TRF, SDUST and longdust.
+TANTAN seems to be finding distinct TRs.

 ## Algorithm